-- By placing a local anaesthetic around the nerve that supplies the joint this temporarily numbs the structure.
-It is useful to know whether you then notice any change in your symptoms in your neck, head or your arm while the anaesthetic is working for the first 6 hours after the injection. - While the local anaesthetic is active you may notice some temporary numbness and/or weakness in the arm.
+- By placing a local anaesthetic around the nerve this temporarily numbs the structure.
+It is useful to know whether you then notice any change in your symptoms in the back, buttock or your leg while the anaesthetic is working for the first 6 hours after the injection. - While the local anaesthetic is active you may notice some temporary numbness and/or weakness in the leg.